 1.8.4 Appeal of a Board Hearing Decision

-appeals for academic dishonesty are to be written to the Provost or a designee and must be submitted within three (3) days of effective notice of a decision.
-For just cause, the Provost may waive the three (3) business day requirement.
-The Provost and/or designee will review the appeal based upon the following:
+appeals for academic dishonesty are to be written to the Provost or his/her designee, and must be submitted within three (3) business days of effective notice of the judicial board’s decision.
+For just cause, the Provost may extend the three (3) business day requirement.
+The Provost and/or his/her designee(s) will review the appeal based upon the following:

-1c.
+c.
 The sanction imposed was not appropriate in light of the evidence presented.